Vinoo-nadikatla/Youtube-data-Harvesting-and-warehousing/README.md

 # Youtube-data-Harvesting-and-warehousing

 #Overview :
 Build a simple dashboard or UI using Streamlit and retrieve YouTube channel data with the help of the YouTube API.
-Stored the data in an SQL database(warehousing), enabling querying of the data using SQL.Visualize the data within the Streamlit app to uncover insights, trends with the YouTube channel data
+Stored the data in an mySQL database(warehousing), enabling querying of the data using mySQL.Visualize the data within the Streamlit app to uncover insights, trends with the YouTube channel data

 Video:
 [Uploading streamlit (1).mp4…](https://github.com/user-attachments/assets/42054585-abd4-424e-ba6e-1eadb0e0e35f)